klho/hypoct/doc/tutorial.rst

 >>> theta = np.linspace(0, 2*np.pi, n+1)[:n]
 >>> x = np.array([np.cos(theta), np.sin(theta)], order='F')

 Note the use of the flag ``order='F'`` in :func:`numpy.array`.
-This instantiates the array in Fortran-contiguous order and is important for avoiding data copying when passing in multidimensional arrays.
+This instantiates the array in Fortran-contiguous order and is important for avoiding data copying when passing to the backend.

 Building the tree
 -----------------